MarcL/marclittlemore.com/_posts/2017-04-01-running-a-code-club.md

 Some children will listen.
 Others, not so much.
 There's noise, there are questions, somebody needs to go to the toilet, everyone needs to go to the toilet, somebody is showing the whole class their project and so on.
 It's great fun but it can get chaotic.
 There's a great article about [embracing the chaos](https://blog.codeclub.org.uk/2016/07/13/embracing-chaos-in-your-code-club/) on the Code Club website that everyone should read.

+*Tip: Embrace the chaos.
+It may be hard initally if you're not an educator.
+It gets easier and much more fun pretty quickly.*

 ### Class size

 I had a class size of 15 children in each group.
 As a non-teacher, this felt like a good class size to be able to control.
 For the first two weeks of Code Club I was alone in teaching until another parent helper had received his DBS check.
 It is harder than I imagined to be able to teach a class and answer all of their questions with one teacher and 15 children.
 Once an additional pair of hands was on-board, it made teaching much easier and big thanks to Dan for helping every week.

-*Make teaching easier by having a ratio of at least 1 adult helper to 6 or 7 children.*
+*Tip: Make teaching easier by having a ratio of at least 1 adult helper to 6 or 7 children.*

 ### A variety of programming experience